St3fanTh/ROS2Assignment/README.md

 ## Nodes and Scripts

 - **demo.launch.py**: Launches the UR5 robot in simulation or on real hardware, brings up controllers, and MoveIt services.
-- **movelt\_planning\_obstacle**: Node that reads a target pose, interpolates a Cartesian path, requests IK/FK, publishes markers, and executes the trajectory.
+- **movelt\_planning\_obstacle.py**: Node that reads a target pose, interpolates a Cartesian path, requests IK/FK, publishes markers, and executes the trajectory.

 > **Note:** The following scripts were used for testing purposes and are **not** relevant to the main demo:
 >